Sedeniono/VSDoxyHighlighter/README.md

 By default, the comment types `//` and `/*` are disabled because Doxygen does not parse those.

 # Known problems
 - The extension does not work in VS 2019 or earlier.
 There is currently no plan to support versions older than VS 2022.
 - The extension comes with two different color schemes, namely for dark and light color themes.
 Changing the Visual Studio theme should immediately adapt the comment colors.
 However, in rare cases this happens only partially (such as some bold formatting not being applied correctly).
 To fix this, restart Visual Studio.
 If the colors are still wrong, please uninstall and reinstall the extension.
+- IntelliSense for the argument completion of `\tparam`, `\p` and `\a` do not show non-type template parameters of global class/function declarations.
+The underlying issue is that the Visual Studio [`VCFileCodeModel`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.vccodemodel.vcfilecodemodel) does not provide any information for such declarations.
+To workaround this, the extension uses an alternate method to retrieve the information, which unfortunately lacks knowledge about non-type template parameters.
+- IntelliSense for the argument completion of `\param`, `\p` and `\a` might show incomplete or no type information for function parameters of global class/function declarations.
+The reason is the same as in the bullet point above: `VCFileCodeModel` does not provide sufficient information, and the implemented workaround is imperfect.